 Novo also offers integrations with widely used payment apps, business software, and accounting tools.
 These include Shopify, Google Pay, and Stripe, among others.

-Your Novo checking account to serve as the locus of your financial system, whether you access it through the Novo app or browser edition.
+Your Novo checking account can serve as the locus of your financial system, whether you access it through the Novo app or browser edition.

 Novo Payment Options